apocalyptech/bl3mods/Apocalyptech/qol/mega_timesaver_xl/README.md

     (specifically at the very beginning when Tannis and Typhon run up to the door, and it opens -- the door will open but Tannis and Typhon will remain stuck there).
     The Vault Card Chest addition happened after I was through on Athenas.
-* Did we want to do the "initial" ECHO playing animation, with the blowing-on-cart?

 Changelog
 =========